-2.2.6.3 Anticipated Dwelling Size (Bedrooms)
+Anticipated Dwelling Size (Bedrooms)

-Also important to local governments is the evolution of the demand for particular sizes of dwellings; might there be a shift in preference in the square footage of a home based on the size of a household.
-Figure ## anticipates how the demand by dwelling size (based on bedroom totals) may change from 2021 to 2026.
+Also important to local governments is the evolution of the demand for particular sizes of dwellings.
+Figure 2.2i anticipates how the demand by dwelling size (based on bedroom totals) may change from 2021 to 2026.